 The cost-per-variant numbers above are 2026-realistic for the kind of programs we work on: performance creative for SaaS and DTC subscription, not brand films.
 They will look low if you are coming from a traditional agency model and high if you have been spending nothing on creative because you were a series-A startup with a designer doing it on weekends.

-What Does an AI Creative Agency Actually Do?
+What Does an AI Creative Agency Do?

 The category sits between the traditional creative agency (high cost, deep craft, slow throughput) and the UGC creator model (medium cost, native voice, limited variant control).
 It exists because two things became true in 2025.
 First, the generative-AI tools crossed the quality threshold where photorealistic ad-grade output became reliable.
-Second, a handful of operators learned how to build production workflows on top of those tools that actually work at scale: prompt libraries, brand guardrails, multi-stage review, variant tagging, hypothesis discipline.
-We have written elsewhere about what that workflow actually looks like.
+Second, a handful of operators learned how to build production workflows on top of those tools that work at scale: prompt libraries, brand guardrails, multi-stage review, variant tagging, hypothesis discipline.
+We have written elsewhere about what that workflow looks like.

 How Does the Math Compare Across the Three Models?

 The math comparison is more than cost per variant.
 It includes the loaded cost of management overhead, brand consistency review, tooling, ramp time, and the opportunity cost of creative volume you cannot test.
 The cheapest model on a per-variant basis is rarely the cheapest model on total cost of ownership.
-Here is a more honest comparison for a hypothetical SaaS company spending $50K to $100K per month on paid media and needing 30 to 40 variants per month of mixed-format creative.
+Here is a fuller comparison for a hypothetical SaaS company spending $50K to $100K per month on paid media and needing 30 to 40 variants per month of mixed-format creative.

 | Cost category | UGC roster (10 creators) | In-house team (2 FTE) | AI creative agency |